"Actionable Insights to Fuel Your Growth"

 Increasing Renewable Energy Penetration to Foster Market Growth in Asia Pacific

-Asia Pacific is the dominant and fastest-growing region in the market due to the fast-growing integration of renewable energy sources and battery energy systems.
+Asia Pacific dominated the market with a valuation of USD 3.85 billion in 2023 and USD 4.35 billion in 2024.
+The market in this region is the fastest growing, due to the fast-growing integration of renewable energy sources and battery energy systems.
 In 2022, Asia contributed about 65% of global renewable energy funding, which increased by 13% year-over-year to USD 532 billion.
 Investments in renewable energy in the Asia Pacific region are expected to double to USD 1.3 trillion by 2030, compared to the previous decade.
 Renewable energy integration is supported by the country's government's strong focus on reducing carbon emissions and reaching carbon neutrality in the coming years.
+Japan is anticipated to reach USD 0.99 billion in 2025, while South Korea market is estimated to be worth USD 0.38 billion in the same year.

 Soaring Deployment of Solar and Wind Energy to Propel the Market in China